 Excellence in Music Education

-For pedagogical, creative or professional development activities that champion Australian repertoire, including specific projects, recordings or recording projects, or events undertaken by an individual or organisation.
+For pedagogical, creative, or professional development activities that champion Australian art music repertoire, including specific projects, recordings or recording projects, or events undertaken by an individual or organisation.

 Excellence in a Regional Area

-For activity undertaken in a regional area, utilising Australian repertoire to create a positive impact for the local community.
+For activities undertaken in a regional area, by local community, or in collaboration with the local community, that utilise Australian repertoire to create a positive impact in the area.

 Excellence in Experimental Practice

-For works, people or events that interrogate, extend, or challenge standard artistic practice within the Australian repertoire.
+For works, people or events that interrogate, extend, or challenge standard artistic practice within their segment of the Australian art music sector.

 National (Individual)